iambotcoder/Prism-Experiment/README.md

 ## License

-This project is licensed under the iambotcode.
+This project is licensed under the iambotcoder.

 ---